User Guide

 TabWhat you can do

-SystemStart PollWatt automatically when you log in
+SystemStart PollWatt automatically at login.

 iOS / iPadOS